clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 # Simulated Evolution

-In the first part of this computer lab we will do a simulation of evolution.
-We will use a string of random characters to represent the genotype.
-We'll define a fitness that
+In the first part of this computer lab we will simulate the evolution of a (DNA) string of letters under a particular fitness function.
+We will use the programming language R.

 Lets start by creating an individual of our population:

 \begin{itemize}
     \action First, start R or R-studio, depending on your operating system and preferences.
+    \action Load the library \texttt{stringr} by typing \texttt{library(stringr)} in the command line.\footnote{If it says that the package is not found, you can install it by typing \texttt{install.packages("stringr")}}
     \action Generate a random string of length 10 containing the characters A,G,C and U. You can use the following command:
     \begin{itemize}
         \item[] \begin{verbatim}sample(c('A','G','C','U'), size=10, replace=TRUE)\end{verbatim}